andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 # Current Todos

+  search should not add to jumplist - only the beginning
+    many other motions should add to the jumplist

   nyaovim fontsize, popup test, minibrowser
   vifm: show last changed in hours vs size!
   Grepper: Test running in Haskell hello44 vs Homedir